SteveJustin1963/tec-MINT/code/Atan Cordic integers.md

 ---

-### **If You Need Further Assistance**
+### further work...

-- **Understanding Scaling**: Let me know if you need more details on how the scaling factors are determined and used.
+- scaling..  how the scaling factors are determined and used
-- **Modifying the Code**: If you want to adjust the number of iterations or the scaling factors for different levels of precision.
+- adjust the number of iterations or the scaling factors for different levels of precision
-- **Handling Edge Cases**: Guidance on modifying the code to handle specific edge cases or input ranges.
+- handle specific edge cases or input ranges